Get articles and insights directly in your inbox. Subscribe today.

 There’s a misconception that the best way to search engine optimize your content is to use keyword stuffing.
 Keyword stuffing is the act of using a keyword as many times as possible in an article.
 However, search engines can actually pick up on this and see it as a reason to discredit your article.

 Not only do search engines frown upon keyword stuffing, but so do readers.
 When the writer’s sole purpose was to use one or two words as much as possible in the article, it can detract from the article’s meaning.
 However, when keywords are used in an article naturally, both your readers and your organic search engine rankings benefit.

-A helpful tactic to use keywords correctly is to pick only one or two long-tail keywords to incorporate into your article.
+Well-established B2B SEO agencies often suggest a helpful tactic to use keywords correctly by picking only one or two long-tail keywords to incorporate into your article.
 Long-tail keywords allow you to narrow your focus and use them in a way that is helpful and not overwhelming.
 This way, your purpose while writing is to focus on what your readers want to hear.
 Additionally, when keywords are a bit longer, they are so specific that when a reader opens your article, they’re certain to find the content they were looking for.
 This is beneficial because the more relevant your content is for a reader, the higher chance they can be converted to a lead.